Contact us at 240.453.6990 or info@meleassociates.com

 The event embodies the mantra by Wendy lived her life: DEFY.
 Wendy exemplified what it means to live fearlessly and to defy the odds.

-The inaugural 2024 tournament raised more than $70,000. and the 2025 tournament exceeded the prior year’s total by raising $105,000.
+The DEFY tournament raised $314,000 in the three years.
 100% of the event’s proceeds go to Pelotonia and the groundbreaking cancer research by Dr. Roychowdhury.
 Combined with Wendy’s legacy gift, these funds have advanced a first-ever nationwide, decentralized clinical trial, which allows patients across the country to participate from their own hometowns, removing barriers to access.

 The Inspiration Behind the DEFY Charity Golf Tournament